saltastroops/fastapi-generic-permissions/README.md

 ## Acknowledgments

-While this library has a slightly different approach, it has been inspired by `fastapi-permissions`, and its source code has proven extremely helpful.
+While `fastapi-generic-permissions` adopts a slightly different approach, it has been inspired by `fastapi-permissions`, and its source code has proven extremely helpful.